dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. 30% of bank jobs projected to face elimination due to disruptive technologies by 2025.
 1. Its about digital transformation, App economy, not a backoffice ledger.
 1. We live in a world where pieces of code are worth thousands of dollars
+1. Digital payments are making financial services more affordable